 - Ask how the mattress achieves anti-flammability standards.
 Rayon treated silica and kevlar fabrics (not just seams) appear to be the safest options for reducing chemicals.

 - See if there are any testing standards applicable to the mattress.
-Oeko-tex and Certipur require a minimum level of VOCs and product safety.
+OEKO-TEX and CertiPUR-US® require a minimum level of VOCs and product safety.

 - Know that high-density foams have a greater amount of polymers, and thus are more likely to have stronger odors.

 - Ask where the actual memory foam and poly-foam layers are manufactured.
 If it is in the US or EU, they are made under stricter regulations than some imported foams and could be a safer option.

-While ideally manufacturers would be open about product ingredients, due to tough competition and trade standards many brands may not disclose the information, and many salespeople may be uniformed.
+While ideally manufacturers would be open about product ingredients, due to tough competition and trade standards many brands may not disclose the information, and many salespeople may be uninformed.
 You can research online or contact companies directly if salespeople are unsure or don’t offer satisfactory answers.

 The other way you can check on the safety of a mattress is to read some of the best mattress reviews online and check the consumer product safety commission records.
 If a high percentage of reviewers mention strong odors or side effects, then the mattress may have a higher proportion of VOC content.
-If they just mention a light non-bothersome smell, or no smell, than the VOC content is likely lower.
+If they just mention a light non-bothersome smell or no smell, then the VOC content is likely lower.
 Keep in mind that smell is highly subjective, however, if a very large number of people report physical effects like sinus irritation than you may want to steer clear if this is a concern for you.